 In hindsight, I wish I had done things differently.
 And, I suspect that you can relate.
 As the first generation of parents raising digital natives, we’re still figuring this all out.
-[Related Post: A Mom's Greatest Struggle in this Tech-Driven World]

 And, due to this experience, I’m not a huge fan of kids young kids using lots of it, especially for home education.

 Here’s why…exposing kids to lots of colorful, flashy and interactive apps when they're young acclimates them to that sort of experience.
 My daughter considers lots of non-techie learning opportunities “boring” and expects all the bells and whistles.
 She’s not receptive to watching a non-animated, but still very interesting, documentary to learn about something.
-She’s not interested in reading books with lots of text because she is used to being more visual stimulated.
+She’s not interested in reading books with lots of text because she is used to being more visually stimulated.

 I wish I had encouraged more exploration of her physical world, touching, smelling, tasting, hearing and seeing everything around her.
 Holding crayons and pencils.
 Pouring real ingredients into a real bowl to make a cake.
 Dressing up real dolls.
 This is all foundational for fine and gross motor skills development and for gaining a realistic understanding of reality.

 Also, little ones need to experience the people around them.
 I’ll admit it…I was quick to plug my daughter in so that I could tune her out.
 Fussing at the store?
 Give her the phone.
 Older sisters need help with homeschooling?
 Put her in front of a show (educational, of course).
-I now wish I would had been quicker to train my daughter’s character instead of just distracting her so easily.
+I now wish I would have been quicker to train my daughter’s character instead of just distracting her so easily.
 She expects things to be more “on demand” than her sisters did at her age.
 She’s not as quick to go through trial and error to figure things out.
 And it seems harder for this daughter to find things to do when she’s unplugged.

 Mind you, I recognize that part of my daughter's attraction to electronic devices is part of her design.
 She has always demonstrated strong spatial reasoning and math skills.
 Someday, she'll probably be programming apps or building computer networks.
-She is a wired to be techie (just like her mom), but I wish I hadn’t been so quick to hand her my smartphone when she was littler.
+She is wired to be techie (just like her mom), but I wish I hadn’t been so quick to hand her my smartphone when she was younger.

 Keep in mind, my attitude about tech and younger kids isn't based on any scientific research…it's just something that's been weighing on my heart, based on my experience.
 I want to encourage you to find a balance that works for your family.
 [Related Post: Why I Stopped Managing My Kids' Screen Time]